 Chi’lantro BBQ started as a food truck and has since expanded to five brick-and-mortar locations around Austin.
 Their menu is a fusion of Korean and Mexican flavors, resulting in delicious creations like their famous original kimchi fries as well as tacos and burritos filled with protein such as spicy pork and soy-glazed chicken.
 While Chi’lantro may use some traditional family recipes, you can bet on enjoying a unique meal that’ll change the way you think about Korean BBQ.
 For even speedier service, order online ahead of time.

 The king of burgers in Texas, Hopdoddy Burger Bar is an attraction in and of itself for out of towners—there’s often a line out the door at their original South Congress location filled with locals who’ve dropped by for Hopdoddy’s burger of the month.
 Mouthwatering creations are made with freshly baked bread, daily ground meats (free of antibiotics and hormones), fresh veggies, and scratch-made sauces.
-For something new, their brilliant meat-free Beyond a Classic burger (made with a Beyond Patty, the plant-based meat substitute) can even be made vegan for an extra buck.
 Consider pairing your burger with hand-cut parmesan truffle fries and a signature shake to make it a whole damn meal.

 This vegan chain in Austin is best known for creative smoothies and juices like its Chocolate Hemp Mylk and Peachy Green concoctions.
 But its freshly prepared meals—think crisp salads and hearty wraps like its popular Frijole Roller Burrito with potato and mushroom picadillo—are equally great on the go.
 Their popularity hasn’t gone unnoticed, considering that Austin now has 26 locations in town.
 Whether you only have time for the drive-thru, or if you have a moment to sit down at its stand-alone locations (our fave might be the kiosk at Whole Foods on Lamar, an excellent excuse to stock up on road trip snacks), JuiceLand has every health-nut covered.